codio/site/source/docs/dashboard/modules/guides.html.md

 Not only can you structure your content into sections, but the Guide can automatically open and close code files as well as run terminal commands.

-All Course Modules require some basic Guide content.
+All Module Units require some basic Guide content.

 Please refer to the [Guides documentation](/docs/ide/tools/guides/) for full details.